MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/blog/post-six.md

     property: 'og:title'
     content: ''
 ---
-I am excited to share my first Medium article: "Data to Dollars: An Enthusiast's Journey into Data-Driven Finance"! 📊💡Recently, I've been experimenting with bridging data analytics and financial insights.
+<div style="text-align: center">I am excited to share my first Medium article: "Data to Dollars: An Enthusiast's Journey into Data-Driven Finance"! 📊💡Recently, I've been experimenting with bridging data analytics and financial insights.
 The result?
 A Stock Analytics Dashboard, built out of curiosity and the desire to test the concept that data science can democratize financial knowledge and market clarity.
-Dive into my article below and join me in exploring how data-driven experiments can reshape our understanding of finance ! <https://medium.com/@phanm48/data-to-dollars-an-enthusiasts-journey-into-data-driven-finance-4cec9251d000>
+Dive into my article below and join me in exploring how data-driven experiments can reshape our understanding of finance ! <https://medium.com/@phanm48/data-to-dollars-an-enthusiasts-journey-into-data-driven-finance-4cec9251d000></div>